About the Journal

 Citations: Citations of contributions published in this journal must indicate the author’s full name, the title of the work, the full source (Stato, Chiese e Pluralismo confessionale), the web address (http://riviste.unimi.it/index.php/statoechiese), and the date of publication (month and year). [i.e.: G. BRUNO, Le guarentigie, in Stato, Chiese e pluralismo confessionale, Rivista telematica (http://riviste.unimi.it/index.php/statoechiese), gennaio 2007].

-Responsibility: Authors bear sole responsibility for the content of their articles, comments, notes, reviews, and similar contributions, which do not commit the publisher, the Editor-in-Chief, or the Editorial Staff.
+Responsibility: Authors bear sole responsibility for the content of their contributions, which do not bind the publisher, reviewers, editors, Scientific Committee, or editorial staff.

-Reproduction: Analog or digital reproduction of published contributions is permitted.
-Contributions may be downloaded and printed for personal use and otherwise used in accordance with the law.
+Reproduction: Reproduction of published contributions, in print or digital form, is permitted.
+Articles may be downloaded and printed for personal use and otherwise used in accordance with applicable law.

 Archiving